-5.3.4 House-keeping scripts
+5.3.5 House-keeping scripts

-A number of scripts are provided to complete simple tasks; they can be used to check that all required files are present or they can help in fixing small problems without one having to write Python code to do this oneself (e.g. by
+A number of scripts are provided to complete simple tasks; they can be used to check that all required files are present or they can help in fixing small problems without one having to write Python code to do this oneself (e.g. by manipulating the checlpoint files).
+They generally make the same assumptions about file system layout as the other mdpow scripts.

-5.3.4.1 Checking if the simulation is complete
+5.3.5.1 Checking if the simulation is complete